Pokieboy45/CIS1051Project/proposal.md

 # Proposal

 ## What will (likely) be the title of your project?
-one of the following:
+One of the following:
-Ben's Pokedex
+Ben's Pokedex;
-The Ultimate Pokedex
+The Ultimate Pokedex;
 A Master's Guide to the Pokedex

 ## In just a sentence or two, summarize your project.
 (E.g., "A website that lets you buy and sell stocks.")